 Since 2006 I have resided in Southeast Asia.
 My favorite wildlife photos are included here.
 I do not collect specimens, so keep in mind that all species identifications have been made by me, on the basis of these photographs.
 All photos were taken in northeastern Thailand, unless otherwise noted.

-I return to the USA every year; while there I spend most of my time on the Oregon coast, or in the Sierra Nevada mountains of California.
+I occasionally return to the USA; while there I spend most of my time on the Oregon coast, or in the Sierra Nevada mountains of California.
 Here is a collection of my favorite photos from these locations.
 I have also included here some favorite photos taken in southern Arizona by my sister Jan.

 I spent several weeks in Kyoshu, Japan in July 2014.
 Here are some of my favorite photographs from that expedition.